ppy/osu-wiki/news/2025/2025-03-25-the-followpoint-special-behind-the-banhammer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/7944724">0x84f</a></p>

 It can be either of those two, or both.
-I’d say the more common scenario we have is that we have members that speak the language, but the chat just isn’t active.
+I'd say the more common scenario we have is that we have members that speak the language, but the chat just isn't active.
 There are some exceedingly rare cases where some channels need moderation without active moderators, but we are actively working on closing those gaps.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/avatars/MegaMix.jpg')"></a>